Greetings from Northeastern Pennsylvania! When I'm on the air you'll almost always find me on the low bands chasing DX.

-K2CD is situated on a very small lot (50' x 125'), and is thus challenged when it comes to antennas.
-Current antennas include a Mosley TA33-M on a 40' free-standing aluminum tower, a 12M/17M rotatable dipole, a 30M dipole, and a full sized G5RV in an inverted vee configuration.
-I shunt feed the tower for 75 meters and have an extensive radial system.
-On 160M I have clip on leads for the ends of the G5RV which adds 62' of wire to each leg and yields a low and broad SWR curve in the CW portion of the band.
-I've worked quite a bit of DX with this arrangement.Confirmed DXCC Totals: 341 of 341 Current Entities Mixed Mixed: 346 SSB: 343 CW: 327 (Including Deleted Entities) Look for me using the club callsign K3MX from Pike County during The Pennsylvania QSO Party in October.
-All QSL requests found in the log are always answered promptly.
+K2CD is situated on a very small corner lot (50' x 125'), and is thus challenged when it comes to antennas.
+Current antennas include a Mosley TA33-M on a 40' free-standing aluminum tower, a 12M/17M rotatable dipole, and a full sized G5RV in an inverted vee configuration with the apex up at around 40 feet.
+On 160M I have clip on leads for the ends of the G5RV, which adds 62' of wire to each leg, and yields a low and fairly broad SWR curve in the CW portion of the band.
+I have worked quite a bit of DX with this arrangement.Confirmed DXCC Totals: 340 of 340 Current Entities Mixed Mixed: 346 - SSB: 342 - CW: 327 (Including Deleted Entities) Best PAQP Effort to Date:

-Class Single Op.
-Med Pwr (150W or less) QSOs 1,041 Mults 133 Points 169,580 (Current Pike County Record)
+Class: Single Op.
+Med Pwr (150W or less) QSOs: 1,041 - Mults: 133 - Points: 169,580 (Current Pike County Record)

 73/DX, C. Michael D'Alto, K2CD

 Last modified: 2014-04-15 15:05:21, 3650 bytes

 You must be logged in to file a report on this page